Key Funding Incentives

 Horizon Europe (EIC Accelerator, Pathfinder, Transition): Spanish startups and SMEs actively participate in these highly competitive programs, securing substantial grants and equity investments for high-impact innovations and breakthrough research.

-Digital Kit Program (Kit Digital): Offers vouchers for SMEs and self-employed individuals to adopt digital tools in areas like cybersecurity, e-commerce, and process management, partly funded by EU Recovery and Resilience Facility.
+Digital Kit Program (Kit Digital): Offers vouchers for SMEs and self-employed individuals to adopt digital tools in areas like cybersecurity, e-commerce, and process management, partly funded by EU Recovery and Resilience Facility (NextGenerationEU).

 Cervera Program: Funds R&D projects for startups and SMEs in collaboration with State-wide Technology Centres, focusing on priority technologies like eco-innovation and intelligent manufacturing.